Group of Mental Health Progessionals

 Beyond the Firewall: Building a Culture of HIPAA Compliance

-March 16, 20262 min read
+March 16, 20264 min read

-The "Set It and Forget It" Myth
+The Danger of the “Set It and Forget It” Mentality

-3 Pillars of a Security Culture
+The 3 Pillars of a Resilient Security Culture

-1. Continuous Education (Not Annual Boredom)
+1. Continuous Education (Integrating Muscle Memory)

-2. The "No-Blame" Reporting Rule
+2. The “No-Blame” Reporting Standard

 The Bottom Line: Trust is Your Greatest Asset